kai-niemi/roach-bank/bank-server/README.md

 # Roach Bank Server

-Provides the main microservice implemented with Spring Boot and packaged as a self-contained, executable jar.
+Provides the main bank service implemented with Spring Boot and packaged as a self-contained, executable jar.
 See the [Deployment Guide](../deploy/README.md) on how to deploy it to a single or multi-region AWS or GCE cluster.

 # Local deployment guide